 The 10 days Golden Triangle Vacation with Varanasi could be an interesting way to spend your holiday.
-The trip would include visit to Delhi, Lucknow, Agra, Jaipur and Varanasi.
+The trip would include a visit to Delhi, Lucknow, Agra, Jaipur and Varanasi.
 You will visit some of the most famous monuments of the nation, ranging from minarets, several UNESCO World Heritage Sites, gardens and one of the Seven Wonders of the World.
 Apart from that, you will visit the city of Moksha and peace – Varanasi.
-Gautam Buddha gave his first sermons after attaining enlighten at Saranath, just 11 km from Varanasi.
-The city is important pilgrimage site for the Hindus.
+Gautam Buddha gave his first sermons after attaining enlightenment at Saranath, just 11 km from Varanasi.
+The city is an important pilgrimage site for the Hindus.

 The city of Lucknow, with is grandeur and beautiful Awadhi laid-back lifestyle would definitely surprise you.
 On this trip you will create beautiful moments while exploring the culture, heritage and spiritualism of India.

 Arrive Delhi and transfer to Hotel.
 Hotel check-in time is 1400hrs